radview/webload-documentation/docs/recorder/appendix_a.md

    For example, in the preceding figure, the comment area explains that the MailBox field contains the name of the mail box to be searched.

-3. Enter the appropriate field value into the Value column next to the field name, as described [Table 55](#_bookmark256).
+3. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#table_55).

 4. Click **OK**.